 VET Coordinator – Kelly Martelli

-Fremantle College has a Community Health Nurse on site on Tuesdays, Wednesdays and Fridays.
+Fremantle College has a Community Health Nurse on site on Monday to Thursday.
 The Nurse is available to students before school, at recess, lunch time and after school.
 During class time, students may only attend the Nurse by appointment or with their teacher’s permission if their need is urgent.

 In the event of sickness or injury at school requiring a student to be sent home or to a doctor, the parent or emergency contact person will be asked to arrange transport.
 In an emergency, an ambulance will be called at the parent’s expense.
 It is therefore recommended that families belong to an ambulance fund.